lukeludlow/prayerbot/README.md

 An Alexa skill designed to settle mormon family arguments by saying the prayer for them.

-Zeniff was a Nephite king praised for his ability to see the good in others and his attempts to make a peace treaty with the Lamanites, negotiating with his enemies rather than making war.
+Zeniff was a Nephite king who achieved a tentative peace with the evil Lamanites using his ability to see the good in others and negotiate.

 ## Getting Started